 It does not take a high-speed motor vehicle accident to cause whiplash.
 Low-speed impacts, acts of physical violence, or other events that force your neck to jolt back and forth can cause serious neck damage or whiplash.
 The consequences of these injuries can be severe and long-lasting.

 When someone else’s carelessness causes an accident that leaves you with whiplash, you are entitled to compensation.
-A North Memphis whiplash injury attorney from Gatti, Keltner, Bienvenu, & Montesi PLC will help you get it.
+A North Memphis personal injury lawyer from Gatti, Keltner, Bienvenu, & Montesi PLC will help you get it.

 How a Whiplash Injury Occurs